 Last up on the day is Akihabara, the electronic capital of Tokyo (and possibly the world!).
 The whole area around Akihabara is crazy to say the least.

 You can find electronic stores, arcades, anime stores, maid cafes, pachinko games, among plenty of others.

 Walking around the area and heading into these places will have your head spinning!
 A few popular places to head to are the Mandrake Store, Gachapon Kaikan, and the Sega Arcade.
 But literally any place you walk into, you are sure to enjoy.

-» In the Kyoto City Guide I have written up, I go over what to do with 3 days but below is how to mix and match those activities to fit the highlights into 2 action packed days
+» In the Kyoto overview I have written up, I go over what to do with 3 days.
+Below is how to mix and match those same activities to fit into two action packed days.

 Kyoto Day 1